starivera/GalSpecFitX/README.md

 ---
 *See pPXF documentation for further explanation on these parameters.<br>
-**Computationally intensive and generally unnecessary
+**Computationally intensive and generally unnecessary.

 ## Spectral Fitting Parameters - Recommended